Ph33rr/cirrusgo/README.md

 ## CirrusGo
-A fast tool to scan SAAS,PAAS vulnerability written in Go
+A fast tool to scan SAAS,PAAS App written in Go

 SAAS App Support :